genia-dev/GeniA/README.md

 lower your MTTR, Service usage monitoring, service optimization.

-* Have a virtual SRE expert team member on your side during prduction outage troubleshooting
+* Have a virtual SRE expert team member on your side during production outage troubleshooting
 * Increase the memory for my Node service deployed on a k8s cluster
 * [Additional examples](./media/README.md#sre-shift-left)